Spread betting

-Spread betting is any of various types of wagering on the outcome of an event where the pay-off is based on the accuracy of the wager, rather than a simple "win or lose" outcome, such as fixed-odds (or money-line) betting or parimutuel betting.
+Spread betting is any of various types of gambling on the outcome of an event where the pay-off is based on the accuracy of the wager, rather than a simple "win or lose" outcome, such as fixed-odds (or money-line) betting or parimutuel betting.

 A point spread is a range of outcomes and the bet is whether the outcome will be above or below the spread.
 As of 2006, spread betting was a major growth market in the UK, with the number of gamblers heading towards one million.
 Financial spread betting (see below) can carry a high level of risk if there is no "stop".
 In the UK, financial spread betting is regulated by the Financial Conduct Authority rather than the Gambling Commission who regulate spread betting on sports.